Keeping our nation’s heritage preserved & pristine

 Park Day is an annual hands-on volunteer event to help Civil War, Revolutionary War, and War of 1812 battlefields and historic sites shine their brightest.
 Individual sites receive support from the Trust— including guidance on promotional tactics, advice on how to secure material donations from local businesses, and thank you gifts for volunteers — but have total control of project details.
 Popular types of activities include routine grounds keeping, fence and trail maintenance, painting, and more.
 Learn more about Park Day and how to register online at www.battlefields.org/parkday!

 4. Can I bring my family and friends?

 Yes, please!
 Park Day is open to all history enthusiasts, young and old.

 5. How do I share about Park Day?

 We’d love to see your photos and videos throughout the day and afterward!
-Please comment, like, and share your experience on your social media channels using #ParkDay2022 and check out some of our best photos from last year online!
+Please comment, like and share your experience on your social media channels using #ParkDay2024 and check out our social media for some of our best photos from last year!

 6. Is there a rain date for Park Day?